civicrm/probot-civicrm/README.md

 If you want to patch `probot-civicrm` and this is your first foray into probot, be sure to read [Developing an app](https://probot.github.io/docs/development/).
 It introduces a nice workflow.
 You can skip the code-generator ("Generating a new app") and instead clone this repo.
 Then proceed with the remaining setup ("Configuring a GitHub App", etal).
 These steps will enable you to run/develop locally with your own copy of the bot.

+## Authorization

+This service is primarily intended for use by approved projects in the CiviCRM ecosystem.
+Consequently, there is a whitelist of repos from which the bot accepts notifications.
+All other notifications are silently ignored.

+See also: `config/_COMMON_/repo-authz.js`

 ## Autoresponse: Templates

 The bot will automatically post a comment when someone opens a pull-request